Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 1. Follow the instructions to set up Helm and a secret token.
     {{site.konnect_short_name}} will automatically start looking for the zone.
 Once {{site.konnect_short_name}} finds the zone, it will display it.

 You now have a very basic {{site.mesh_product_name}} service mesh added to {{site.konnect_short_name}}.
-This service mesh can only create meshes and policies at the moment, so we must add services and additional configurations to it.
+This service mesh can only create meshes and policies at the moment, so you need to add services and additional configurations to it.

 ## Install a demo service

 Now that you've added a global control plane and a zone to your service mesh in {{site.konnect_short_name}}, you can add services to your mesh.
-You can use the {{site.mesh_product_name}} Kubernetes demo app to set up four services so you can see how {{site.mesh_product_name}} can be used to control services, monitor traffic, and track resource status.

-The demo application consists of four services:
+The {{site.mesh_product_name}} Kubernetes demo app sets up four services so you can see how {{site.mesh_product_name}} can be used to control services, monitor traffic, and track resource status:

 * `frontend`: A web application that lets you browse an online clothing store
 * `backend`: A Node.js API for querying and filtering clothing items